jiusilimsia/2023-423-jlv7143-hw2/README.md

 ### To run the pipeline in your local machine:

-- First login to refresh credentials
+- First, login to refresh credentials

     ```shell
     aws sso login --profile <your_aws_profile_name>
     ```

-- Then set up our python environment
+- Then, set up our python environment

     ```shell
     python3 -m venv .venv